LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 BPC-157 Nitric Oxide System Interactions

 BPC-157 has been investigated for its interactions with the nitric oxide (NO) system in multiple animal models.
 In vitro studies demonstrate that BPC-157 modulates NO synthase (NOS) expression and NO release in endothelial cells.
-The peptide’s effects on the NO pathway have been characterized in both L-NAME (NOS inhibitor) and L-arginine (NOS substrate) co-administration models, suggesting a modulatory rather than unidirectional mechanism on NO signaling.
+The peptide’s effects on the NO pathway have been characterized in both L-NAME (NOS inhibitor) and L-arginine (NOS substrate) co-exposure models, suggesting a modulatory rather than unidirectional mechanism on NO signaling.

 Sikiric P et al. “Brain-gut axis and pentadecapeptide BPC 157: Theoretical and practical implications.”
 Curr Neuropharmacol.
 2016.
 PubMed